severalnines/docs/intro.rst

 ClusterControl supports the following routing softwares:

 - HAProxy
-- MaxScale
+- MariaDB MaxScale
 - ProxySQL
 - Keepalived (virtual IP address only)

-How does it work?
+How Does it Work?
 -----------------

 ClusterControl components must reside on an independent node apart from your database cluster.
 For example, if you have a three-node Galera cluster, ClusterControl should be installed on the fourth node.
 Following is an example deployment of having a Galera cluster with ClusterControl: